Chi for Two®: A Relational, Developmental Approach to Embodiment & Trauma Healing

 Through invitational, relational practices, Chi for Two offers the body new experiences—often described as symbolic redos—that support nervous system repatterning.

-These practices draw from early developmental movement patterns, allowing the body to revisit and reorganize foundational experiences of safety, connection, and exploration.
+These practices draw from early developmental movement patterns, allowing the body to revisit and reorganize foundational experiences of safety, connection, exploration and individuation.
 As these shifts occur, many people begin to experience greater flexibility, responsiveness, and a more grounded sense of ease in themselves and in relationship.

 Caroline Gebhardt, LPC, RSME/T, somatic therapy Atlanta, Intuitive Eating, Chi for Two, Movement Therapy, Eating Disorder Therapy, Trauma Therapy, Parent & Family Therapy in Atlanta and Decatur, Georgia

-This work is grounded in an integration of attachment theory, trauma research, dance/movement therapy, and nervous system science.
+This work is grounded in an integration of attachment theory, trauma research, dance/movement therapy, and nervous system science, to name a few.
 While informed by polyvagal theory, Chi for Two expands beyond it—focusing specifically on how two-person interactions influence biological states and relational capacity.

-It is a comprehensive, multi-year training and an ISMETA-Approved Training Method, reflecting a depth of study and practice that goes beyond surface-level approaches to regulation.
+It is a comprehensive, multi-year training and an ISMETA-Approved Training Method, reflecting their worldwide standards and requirements for depth, scope, competencies and ethics.

 In my practice, this work is expressed through M-Bodied®, where these relational and developmental principles are woven into therapy for individuals and families—supporting deeper nourishment, connection, and change that extends beyond the therapy room.